Yahoo attempts right click with interclick buy

-Yahoo Inc will pay $270 million (168 million pound) for interclick inc as it tries to revive its ailing online advertising business, even as the search and advertising giant continues to scout for potential bidders.
+Yahoo Inc will pay $270 million for interclick inc as it tries to revive its ailing online advertising business, even as the search and advertising giant continues to scout for potential bidders.

 New York-based interclick buys bulk-advertising space from larger players and resells them to its clients.